cdebeunne/phd_notes/paper_notes/ov2SLAM.md

 * PTAM first BA method in real time thx to parallelization
 * limits triangulation by matching the most to existing points in the map
 * CLAHE = contrast enhancement
-* pyramidal LKT for keypoint tracking
+* pyramidal LKT for keypoint tracking (if 3D keypoints 2 levels, if 2D kp 4 levels) with reverse tracking
 * RANSAC with 5 points to estimate the essential matrix with 3D points only
-* initial guess with constant velocity assumption
+* initial guess with constant velocity assumption and then P3P RANSAC
 * outlier rejection after reprojection error
 * Keyframe creation based on parallax
 * LKT for stereo matching